AccessNow/ooniprobix/README.md

 Installation from source, Debian Wheezy
 =======================================

-OONIProbix has been successfully tested on Debian Wheezy running Python After cloning our repo, you can download all the necessary librarires via apt-get
+OONIProbix has been successfully tested on Debian Wheezy.

+After cloning our repo, you can download all the necessary librarires via apt-get

 ~~~